-Extending Product Varieties
+4.3.1 Extending Product Varieties

 Majority of the interviewees highlighted the importance of extending the range of Takāful products.
 Transparency on purity of products and investment tools are given high concern for many Takāful consumers.
 Therefore, more disclosure should be made available to Takāful participants enabling them to understand product features and Takāful operations.
 There is a need to develop tailor-made products to suit customer needs according to the different segments of the society.
-Additionally, innovative products can play a vital role to attract more people to participate in Takāful operators which promotes extra services like Badal, haji, and waqf as attached services to the basic products to attract more participants.
+Additionally, innovative products can play a vital role to attract more people to participate in Takāful.
+An example for an interesting and innovative product feature provided by one of the Takāful operators which promotes extra services like Badal, haji, and waqf as attached services to the basic products to attract more participants.